Kinesin

 The kinesin dimer (red) attaches to, and moves along, microtubules (blue and green).

 Animation of kinesin "walking" on a microtubule.
-Protein domain dynamics can only now be seen by neutron spin echo spectroscopy.

 A kinesin is a protein complex belonging to a class of motor proteins found in eukaryotic cells.
 Kinesins move along microtubule (MT) filaments and are powered by the hydrolysis of adenosine triphosphate (ATP) (thus kinesins are ATPases, a type of enzyme).
 The active movement of kinesins supports several cellular functions including mitosis, meiosis and transport of cellular cargo, such as in axonal transport, and intraflagellar transport.
 Most kinesins walk towards the plus end of a microtubule, which, in most cells, entails transporting cargo such as protein and membrane components from the center of the cell towards the periphery.
 This form of transport is known as anterograde transport.
 In contrast, dyneins are motor proteins that move toward the minus end of a microtubule in retrograde transport.

 Discovery

 The first kinesins to be discovered were microtubule-based anterograde intracellular transport motors in 1985, based on their motility in cytoplasm extruded from the giant axon of the squid.

 The founding member of this superfamily, kinesin-1, was isolated as a heterotetrameric fast axonal organelle transport motor consisting of four parts: two identical motor subunits (called Kinesin Heavy Chain (KHC) molecules) and two other molecules each known as a Kinesin Light Chain (KLC).
 These were discovered via microtubule affinity purification from neuronal cell extracts.
 Subsequently, a different, heterotrimeric plus-end-directed MT-based motor named kinesin-2, consisting of two distinct KHC-related motor subunits and an accessory "KAP" subunit, was purified from echinoderm egg/embryo extracts and is best known for its role in transporting protein complexes (intraflagellar transport particles) along axonemes during ciliogenesis.
 Molecular genetic and genomic approaches have led to the recognition that the kinesins form a diverse superfamily of motors that are responsible for multiple intracellular motility events in eukaryotic cells.
 For example, the genomes of mammals encode more than 40 kinesin proteins, organized into at least 14 families named kinesin-1 through kinesin-14.